-With low birth rates and an increasing elderly population Slovenia is facing an increasing pressure on the pension, health and other public sub-systems.
-While in 2019 the share of the public PAYG pension system was approximately 10% of GDP it could rise to 17% by 2050 according to the microsimulation model.
-A share of GDP unbearable, if considering that other closely related expenditures such as health care and long-term care follow this trend.
-With one of the lowest activity rates of aged 55+ in the EU, one of the longest "bridges to retirement" composed of a mix of long term sick leave and unemployment benefits, a significant drop in disposable income when comparing the last salary to the first pension, fairly high indexation rates (general and additional) etc. the pension system was a perfect fit for a structural reform.
+With low birth rates and aging population, Slovenia is facing growing pressure on the pension, health, and other public systems.
+While in 2019 the share of the public PAYG pension system was approximately 10% of GDP, it could rise to 17% by 2050 based on the microsimulation model.
+A share of GDP is unbearable, considering that other closely related expenditures, such as health care and long-term care, follow this trend.
+With one of the lowest activity rates of those aged 55+ in the EU, one of the longest "bridges to retirement" composed of a mix of long-term sick leave and unemployment benefits, a significant drop in disposable income when comparing the last salary to the first pension, fairly high indexation rates (general and additional) and also other aspects, the pension system was a perfect fit for structural reform.

 Slovenia has a fairly high wage compression and some difficulties in increasing productivity growth.
-In addition, politicians frequently engage in narrowing of the personal income tax and social security contributions bases to collect "beauty points", further limiting the manoeuvring space for structural reforms, which take time, effort and funds.
-Public awareness vulnerable to over-simplification due to the complexity of the pension system and its long term impact, a past pension system "shock" reform that built public distrust and high political risk due to minority government taking office in September 20181, were clear signs that an approach based on broad inclusion of stakeholders to build trust, awareness and inertia was needed.
-2018 was an election year, that propelled high expectations of the political elite and the general public after years of austerity measures imposed due to the 2008 global financial-economic meltdown.
-A steep increase in GDP growth, budget revenues and fast diminishing public debt to GDP ratio have proven a counterproductive mix.
+In addition, politicians frequently engage in narrowing the personal income tax and social security contributions bases to collect "beauty points", further limiting the maneuvering space for structural reforms, which take time, effort, and funds.
+Public awareness is vulnerable to oversimplification due to the complexity of the pension system and its long-term impact, and the past pension system "shock" reform that built public distrust and high political risk due to the minority government taking office in September 2018, were clear signs that an approach based on broad inclusion of stakeholders to build trust, awareness, and inertia was needed.
+2018 was an election year that propelled high expectations of the political elite and the general public after years of austerity measures imposed due to the 2008 global financial-economic meltdown.
+A steep increase in GDP growth and budget revenues, and a rapidly diminishing public debt to GDP ratio have proven to be a counterproductive mix.